 Reel in Breathing

 Severe anxiety and panic can make your breathing go out of control.
 It’s not just rapid breathing — many with anxiety attacks breathe in too much air because their anxiety makes them feel they can’t take deep breaths.
 Slowing down your breathing and breathing in from the stomach rather than trying to expand the chest can help dramatically.
 Please see this page for more information.

 You may also want to engage in more general anxiety and stress reduction strategies.
 These include the following:

 - Deep Breathing

 - Progressive Muscle Relaxation

-Yet again, these are all designed to reduce your stress in the short term.
-You’ll still need to find an effective solution for controlling your anxiety in the long term and reducing any health anxiety you may have.
+Again, these are all designed to reduce your stress in the short term.
+You’ll still need to find an effective solution to control your anxiety in the long term and reduce any health anxiety you may have.

 For that, you should strongly consider cognitive behavioral therapy, which is known to be very effective for reducing anxiety.
 Medications are also extremely helpful, and there are self-help techniques out there that some have found success with.
 Anxiety is a manageable condition provided you take the first step to seek treatment.

 Whether or not anxiety causes the swelling of lymph nodes, or whether anxiety simply makes one more aware and cautious about the size of them is still an issue of medical debate.
 It’s clear that any perception of swelling isn’t dangerous, but since it tends to cause its own anxiety in many people, it is often best to treat anxiety to reduce that anxiety – and the swollen lymph node feeling – in the future.